Expanding research networks in Africa: Dr Harry Kuchah visits South Africa and Uganda

 Later in May, Dr Kuchah held research scoping meetings with senior officials of the South African Department of Basic Education, the National Education Collaboration Trust and some Northern Cape Regional Basic Education authorities.

-In June, he held similar meetings with senior officials at the Directorate of Basic and Secondary Education in the Ugandan Ministry of Education and Sports, the National Curriculum Development Centre, Shimoni Teacher Training College, Kengoma Primary and Nursery School in the South Western region of Uganda and authorities of the local NGO, Uwezo Uganda.
+In June, he held similar meetings with senior officials at the Directorate of Basic and Secondary Education in the Ugandan Ministry of Education and Sports, the National Curriculum Development Centre, Shimoni Teacher Training College, Kengoma Primary and Nursery School in the South Western region of Uganda and authorities of the local non-governmental organisation (NGO), Uwezo Uganda.

 The meetings focused on Dr Kuchah’s developing research on the transition from mother tongue to English as a language of learning and teaching in both countries and sought insights as to how the proposed research project could better address national educational needs in both countries, as well as stakeholder endorsement.